ProRaster Scientific

 https://earthexplorer.usgs.gov/

-You can download Sentinel 2 scenes for free from the Copernicus Open Access Hub –
+You can download Sentinel 2 tiles for free from the Copernicus Browser accessed via the Copernicus Data Space Ecosystem –

 2. Unpack and store your scenes on your local drive or network.

-The scene will be delivered as a compressed archive.
-You will need to decompress (unpack) this archive and store the scene data package on your local drive or network.
+The scene/tile will be delivered as a compressed archive.
+You will need to decompress (unpack) this archive and store the data package on your local drive or network.
 How you organise this is up to you.

 3. Create a multispectral scene database and add the scenes to the database.

-In ProRaster, add each scene you download to your scene database.
-The database is a small file and does not contain a copy of the raster data.
-ProRaster will generate a virtual raster “assembly” for each new scene and store it alongside the database.
+In ProRaster, add each scene/tile you download to your scene database.
+The database is a small file that links to the original raster data – it does not contain a copy of the raster data.
+ProRaster will generate a “scene assembly virtual raster” for each new scene/tile and store it alongside the database.
 You will access all data from the scene via this assembly MVR from now on.

 4. Render the scenes.

 Take a look at your new scene!
 Open the scene database browser and select the scene.
 Right-click and from the pop-up context menu, select “Render Scene”.
 Choose a band combination to highlight specific attributes of the Earth.
-Your scene will then be displayed in ProRaster.
+A rendering algorithm will be created for your scene in the main ProRaster interface, and the scene will be displayed in a map.

 5. Create a multispectral product database.